Honey Lemon Bars with Whole Wheat Shortbread Crust

 Honey Lemon Bars

 These lightened bars use far less butter and sugar than traditional lemon bars.
-Honey is a natural way to sweeten these lemon bars but it also darkens the color of the bars compared to traditional lemon bars.
+Honey is a natural way to sweeten these lemon treats but it also darkens the color of the bars compared to traditional version.
 But no worries, they taste so good you really won’t care.
-The only problem with these lemon bars is that I find myself making excuses to eat another, so I suggest making these only if you have some friends to share them with!
+The only problem with these bars is that I find myself making excuses to eat another, so I suggest making these only if you have some friends to share them with!

 I first posted these in 2012, and noticed some people had issues with the lemon topping running under the shortbread.
 So I tested them again a few times and perfected them.